Trim The Tree - My Favorites for Christmas Tree Decorating

 the trimming comes next

 After the lights are on and the topper is up, I go ahead and add my garland.
 If my tree is looking a little sparse, or I am seeing some center support pole, I will add garland to the inside of my tree before moving to the outer branches.
 I like to choose garland for the inside that matches the types of branches on my tree.
-I simple twist is up around the pole!
-You can twist the branches together using zip ties or floral wire.
+I simply twist it up around the pole!
+You can twist the branches together using zip ties, floral wire or these awesome pine stem garland ties.
 You will want to run the garland about 3 - 4 times around a nine foot tree.
 This is also a great way to add other elements, by attaching to the garland itself and not the actual tree.
 You can twist artificial pinecones, smaller branches, or other natural elements.
 If you’re into tinsel, go ahead and add that too!
 This year, I am wanting to try the oven dried oranges as an extra layer of garland.

 When choosing ornaments, I have one hard and fast rule: use varying sizes.
 This is so important to adding dimension to your tree!
 I like to mix up both the size and the finish of the ornaments.
 I tend to use a lot of shatter proof ornaments because of my kids, but I like to integrate matte, shiny, glass, and metallic ornaments to add interest.
 I also add different shapes in using fabric ornaments.
 I stick to a color family of 3 -5 tones with at least two of those being a neutral (silver, gold, white, all count as neutrals during the holiday season).
 Adding red of any kind always gives your tree a traditional feel.
 Don’t be afraid to add a couple childhood nostalgic pieces or pieces from your child’s school.
 The tree should ultimately feel like you!
 A good rule of thumb is to place your largest ornaments and bigger pieces toward the bottom of the tree.

-If you are wanting some filler, then the small glass ornaments that are plain and round can be tucked deeper inside the tree.
+If you want some filler, then the small glass ornaments that are plain and round can be tucked deeper inside the tree.
 They will help reflect the lights and fill up any gaps inside the tree.

 Hack: I tend to exchange the ornament hooks that come in the box for ribbon or pipe cleaners.
-One, I like the look of it aesthetically more, but I also feel like they are a lot more secure when tied directly to the tree branch!
-Below are some ornaments that I am loving this year!
+One, I like the look of it more, but I also feel like they are a lot more secure when tied directly to the tree branch!
+Here are some other ornament hooks I have been seeing this year that I may get to also have on hand.

 Previous